Tierkunde - 4. Klasse

-Epoch booklet design at the Waldorf School in the 4th grade.
+Design of a lesson plan booklet at a Waldorf school in the 4th grade.
 Design: Andrea Reiß

-The finished epoch booklet picture of a Squid
+The finished period booklet illustration of a squid

 Step 1

-The first step is to make a template: Draw the outline of an octopus on a firm piece of paper - with a round head and curved tentacles.
-We then carefully cut out the shape with a cutter or small scissors.
-This creates a negative mold into which Seccorell is later worked.
+The first step is to create a template: On a piece of sturdy paper, we draw the outline of a squid – with a round head and curved tentacles.
+Then we carefully cut out the shape with a craft knife or small scissors.
+This creates a negative mold into which Seccorell will later be applied.

 Step 2

-Now place the cut-out template in the middle of a free page in the epoch booklet.
-Carefully rub some red Seccorell color powder onto the rubbing block and brush it loosely into the cut-out areas of the template.
-Then gently rub the powder in with your finger to create the shape of the octopus with soft color gradients.
-If we work the paint in thoroughly, the color surface becomes smudge-proof and acquires a velvety sheen.
+Now we place the cut-out stencil in the center of a blank page in the period booklet.
+We carefully rub some red Seccorell paint powder onto the rubbing block and loosely brush it into the cut-out areas of the stencil.
+Then we gently rub the powder in with our finger – this creates the shape of the octopus with soft color gradients.
+If we work the paint in thoroughly, the surface will become smudge-proof and acquire a velvety sheen.

 Step 3

-When the octopus is completely finished, carefully lift off the stencil.
-Using a soft absorbent cotton pad, we now wipe off any excess paint powder onto an extra sheet of "scratch paper" and rub it in so that no paint powder flies around.
+Once the octopus is completely finished, we carefully lift off the stencil.
+Using a soft cotton pad, we then wipe off any excess color powder onto a separate sheet of scrap paper and rub it in to prevent any powder from flying around.

 Step 4

-If the colored area is smudge-proof, we can now use the eraser stick to lighten individual areas.
-In this case, we expose the eye of the octopus.
+With the eraser stick, once the paint is smudge-proof, we can selectively lighten individual areas.
+In this case, we'll reveal the squid's eye.
 To do this, we carefully erase a small oval area in the shape of the head.
-Light reflections on the tentacles can also be added in this way.
+Highlights on the tentacles can also be added in this way.

 Step 5

-Rubbing the paint sticks at an angle on the rubbing block creates a sharp edge - ideal for drawing details and contours.
-We can use this technique to further elaborate the squid's eye.
+Rubbing the colored sticks at an angle against the rubbing block creates a sharp edge – ideal for drawing details and contours.
+We can use this technique to further refine the octopus's eye.

 Step 6

-For the suction cups, we mix a bright orange color on an extra sheet of paper - for this we take some bright red and golden yellow Seccorell powder.
-Use a cotton bud to make small, round dots on the tentacles.
+For the suction cups, we mix a bright orange on a separate sheet of paper – for this we use some light red and golden yellow Seccorell powder.
+Using a cotton swab, we apply small, round dots of this mixture to the tentacles.

 Step 7

-Now we design the water and the underwater world.
-As we only want to work with the primary colors red, blue and yellow, we mix different shades of green from blue and yellow, which we use for aquatic plants.
-For darker areas such as rocks or shadows, we mix in some red.
-The color powder is roughly distributed in the desired areas.
+Now we'll create the water and the underwater world.
+Since we want to work exclusively with the primary colors red, blue, and yellow, we'll mix various shades of green from blue and yellow, which we'll use for aquatic plants.
+For darker areas like rocks or shadows, we'll add a little red.
+The colored powder is then roughly distributed in the desired areas.

 Step 8

-The previously distributed color powder is now gently rubbed into the painting ground with your fingers or a cotton pad.
-This creates soft transitions and the shapes of aquatic plants, stones and water movement become visible.
-Structure and depth can be created by applying different amounts of pressure and rubbing in different directions.
+The previously distributed colored powder is now gently rubbed into the painting surface using fingers or a cotton pad.
+This creates soft transitions, and the shapes of aquatic plants, stones, and water movement become visible.
+Different pressure and directions used while rubbing can be used to create texture and depth.

 Step 9

-Finally, we use a absorbent cotton pad to remove excess paint powder from the picture.
-At the same time, the color is gently worked into the paper and the surfaces become more even, softer and more durable.
+Finally, we use a cotton pad to remove excess paint powder from the picture.
+This gently works the paint into the paper, making the surfaces more even, softer, and more durable.

 Step 10

-The result is a lively picture of an octopus - embedded in a colorful, moving underwater landscape.
+The result is a vivid image of an octopus – embedded in a colorful, dynamic underwater landscape.